 Many people try to do everything possible to save money when shopping around for car insurance and therefore will elect not to obtain uninsured motorist coverage, thinking that having “full coverage” is enough.
 However, this is simply not the case and it is not until someone is seriously injured in a car accident as the result of an uninsured motorist that they discover how financially detrimental it is not to carry Uninsured Motorist Coverage.

-If you find yourself driving and you don’t have an Uninsured Motorist policy on your car insurance and you are injured as the result of a careless, uninsured driver, there still may be options for you and your attorney to pursue.
+If you find yourself driving and you don’t have an Uninsured Motorist policy on your car insurance and you are injured as the result of a careless, uninsured driver in the Atlanta area, there still may be options for you and your attorney to pursue.
 This is where it becomes even more imperative for you to contact the Uninsured Motorist attorneys at The Angell Law Firm because we can help find other avenues to pursue to take care of your medical bills and injuries.

 For instance, we want to examine whether the car you are driving is covered by an uninsured motorist policy even though you might not carry this for yourself and your own vehicle.
 We would also want to know whether there are other relatives with whom you live that have their own insurance policies.
 As you can see, there are a myriad of ways that an experienced attorney can help you if you are injured by an uninsured motorist and we encourage you to call The Angell Law Firm for a free consultation as soon as possible if you find yourself in this position.